An Introduction to the Flat Symbol

 Learning the Flat Notes

 In order to really bring this lesson home, try playing the scales and including all of the flat notes.
 You may want to use a sheet of music with the scales that include the flat symbol so you can see what you’re playing.
 You may also want to practice with your voice to get the idea into your body, even if you have no plans to become a singer.
+It is also important that you learn about the sharp sign.

 If you’re interested in learning the piano, click here for some great piano app suggestions.